Beginner Cat Photo Skills

 Finally, simplicity is another great composition skill to learn.

-If you know what your subject is, do your best to ensure you can take photographs without clutter in the background.
-Keep the focus is 100% on your subject.
+If you know what your subject is, do your best to ensure you can take photographs to declutter.
+Keep the focus on your subject as much as you can.
+Why not set yourself a mini challenge for one composition tip.

-How much you know about your subject helps in deciding how you will approach your photo session.
-Work out when your pet is at its least active if your goal is a posed portrait; walks, garden or catio time will get you more active shots.
+Remember.
+How much you know about your cat or cats helps you decide how you will approach your photograph.
+Work out when your cat is at its least active for a posed portrait; walks, garden or catio time will get you more action shots.

 Your favourite composition technique